-This clause does not apply:
+This requirement does not apply:

-a) to the extent to which an exemption is in force under Clause 187 or 188 of the EP&A Regulation 2000, subject to the terms of any condition or requirement referred to in Clause 187(6) or 188(4) of the EP&A Regulation 2000; or to the erection of a temporary building, other than a temporary structure to which subclause (1A) of Clause 98 of the EP&A Regulation 2000 applies.
+- to the extent to which an exemption is in force under the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021, or - b) to the erection of a temporary structure, other than a temporary structure to which subsection (3) of Section 69 of the Environmental Planning and Assessment Regulation 2021 applies.

-- (11) Shoring and Adequacy of Adjoining Property Works If the approved development involves an excavation that extends below the level of the base of the footings of a building, structure or work on adjoining land, the person having the benefit of the consent shall, at the person's own expense: - a) protect and support the adjoining building, structure or work from possible damage from the excavation; and - b) where necessary, underpin the building, structure or work to prevent any such damage.
+- (6) Shoring and Adequacy of Adjoining Property If the approved development involves excavation that extends below the level of the base of the footings of a building, structure or work on adjoining land, including a structure or work in a road rail corridor, the person having the benefit of the development consent must, at the person's own expense: - protect and support the building, structure or work on adjoining land from possible damage from the excavation, and - if necessary, underpin the building, structure or work on adjoining land to prevent damage from the excavation.

-This condition does not apply if the person having the benefit of the consent owns the adjoining land or the owner of the adjoining land has given consent in writing to that condition not applying
+This condition does not apply if the person having the benefit of the development consent owns the adjoining land or the owner of the adjoining land gives written consent to the condition not applying.